 A range of strategies investing in companies that can play a major role in the transition to a low-carbon world.

-Our range of global equity funds is underpinned by a robust, repeatable investment process to meet clients' objectives across capital growth and income.
+Our range of strategies is underpinned by a robust process designed to meet clients' objectives across capital growth and income.

 Covering both continental and pan-European regions, our range of equity funds focus on identifying companies with improving fundamentals.